hashicorp/terraform-provider-azurerm/website/docs/r/virtual_hub_connection.html.markdown

 * `address_prefixes` - (Optional) A list of CIDR Ranges which should be used as Address Prefixes.

 * `next_hop_ip_address` - (Optional) The IP Address which should be used for the Next Hop.

+---

+A `static_vnet_route` block supports the following:

+* `vnet_local_route_override_criteria` - (Optional) Specifies whether Network Virtual Appliance in spoke vnet is bypassed for traffic with destination to local vnet.
+Possible values are `Contains` and `Equal`.

+* `static_route_propagated` - Whether static routes on this connection are automatically propagate to route tables which this connection propagates to.

 ## Attributes Reference